 January is the perfect time for fresh starts, with new budgets and ambitious plans for the year ahead.
 Nearly every business will factor in spend on marketing and public relations but where should you start?
-We share our top tips for planning ahead to ensure that the money you invest in marketing is well spent and you get a real return.
+We share our top tips for planning ahead and implementing an effective communication plan to ensure that the money you invest in marketing is well spent and you get a real return.

 Evaluate previous years.
 How successful was your marketing strategy in 2019?
 Did you achieve your desired outcomes?